Brain-up/brn/README.md

 - TestContainers for running integration tests.

 ## HOW TO JOIN?
-You can write directly in Telegram to Elena Moshnikova (project founder and tech lead) https://t.me/ElenaLovesSpb or to project email [brainupproject@yandex.ru](mailto:brainupproject@yandex.ru) describing your interests or any questions you may have.
+Project on Epam Plus (for Epamers only): https://plus.epam.com/projects/21598/overview You can write directly in Telegram to Elena Moshnikova (project founder and tech lead) https://t.me/ElenaLovesSpb or to project email [brainupproject@yandex.ru](mailto:brainupproject@yandex.ru) describing your interests or any questions you may have.
-Also we have project team Telegram chat: https://t.me/+R-6ThlxgP5QyZmMy
+Also we have project chats:
+dev team Telegram chat: https://t.me/+R-6ThlxgP5QyZmMy
-Project on epam plus (for Epamers only): https://plus.epam.com/projects/115
+QA team Telegram chat: https://t.me/+EJs2EH5mTKs4YWE6 Autotest Python team chat: https://t.me/+Kv0uYVqMwQNkNzRi

 # GETTING STARTED!
 ## Resources: